 3 Ways to Plan Ahead for Easter

-Every couple years or so, Easter comes so early that you barely have time to recover from the busyness of Christmas.
-And 2016 happens to be one of those years with Easter falling in March.
-So, how can you be preparing for Easter now?
+Every couple years or so, Easter comes so early that you barely have time to recover from the Christmas rush.
+And 2016 happens to be one of those years where Easter falls in March.
+So how can you plan ahead for Easter now?
 We’ve come up with three things you can do right now to make sure March 27th goes smoothly.

 Organize All of Your Communications Materials.

 Waiting until the last minute to do this will absolutely stress you and/or your team out.
 Don’t be that guy who hands your communications staff a last-minute project a few days before Easter.
 Get ALL of that handled now.
 Come up with a list of the pieces your team needs to complete, and set deadlines.
 Think through any mailers, door hangers, invite cards, posters, billboards, website graphics, bulletin graphics, and social media images.
 Remember that any rush job allows less time than you really need and has a larger margin of error.

 If you haven’t recruited extra hands for Easter Sunday (or any other events centered around Easter) you need to do that … yesterday.
 Post sign-up sheets around the church and on your website.
 Get volunteers for parking, greeting, coffee/doughnut stations, and visitor follow-up.
 Once you’ve recruited, schedule an evening to get everyone together for training.
 Preparing your volunteers is important!
 Don’t make them feel like they’re winging it on Easter Sunday.